April 21st, 2020 Last Updated on: August 18th, 2021

 Pueblo Pork Roast

 While European hogs may not have shown up in the Americas until the settlers arrived, there have always been wild sources of this popular meat.
 This delicious pork roast adds in many seasonings that would have also been available at the time: onion, garlic, juniper berries, tomatoes, red chilies, and even cocoa.
-This would have been enjoyed in the Southwest and into Mexico.
+This would have been enjoyed by indigenous people in the Southwest and into Mexico.

 Trout with Fiddlehead Ferns